Sex Crimes Defense Attorney

 When no defense is available, your Tampa criminal defense lawyer can also help you negotiate a plea deal.
 For example, you may be permitted to see a sex offender counselor as an alternative to jail time or in exchange for a lesser sentence.

 A Tampa sex crime attorney can review your case and help you make an informed choice about how to proceed.
-Contact Stechschulte Nell today for more information on how we can help.
+Contact Stechschulte Nell today for more information on how our Tampa area legal team can help defend your sex crime charges.